nevermined-io/app_docs/docs/tutorials/builders/09-distribute.md

 ---
 sidebar_position: 9
-description: Distribute your AI services and files and make some money
+description: Distribute your AI agents, services and files and make some money
 ---

-# Distribute your AI services and make some money
+# Distribute your AI agents and make some money

-In previous tutorials we showed [how to create a Smart Subscription](create-subscription), [how to register a dataset](register-file-asset) and [how to register an AI service](register-webservice).
+In previous tutorials we showed [how to create a Payment Plan](create-plan), [how to register a dataset](register-file-asset) and [how to register an AI service](register-agent).
 Now it's time to distribute your AI services and make some money.

 Go to the "Published" tab of the "My Assets" view to get an overview of your AI Agents/Services.
 Use the filter on the "Search" tab if you need it.